Skip to content

 ts

-It's likely that the different services require different middleware.
-For example, you might want to add authentication middleware to the gateway and authorization middleware to the node.
-In this case each service needs its own starter script containing their specific middleware.
+It's likely that different services require different middleware.
+For example, you might want to add authentication middleware to the gateway and authorization middleware to the worker.

 KEEP IN MIND